vttale/serve-stale/README.md

-   The reporting case was ultimately also rejected as working group participants determined that even the simpler version of a proposed option was still too much bother to implement for two little perceived value.
+   The reporting case was ultimately also rejected as working group participants determined that even the simpler version of a proposed option was still too much bother to implement for too little perceived value.

 9. Security Considerations